 As a health and medical professional, it is important that you are familiar with how ECI delivers services and the benefits of a coaching approach.

 Coaching allows ECI providers to guide parents and caregivers in the use of strategies and activities that address developmental needs by incorporating learning and skills-building opportunities into everyday routines.
 Research has shown coaching to be effective in helping children meet developmental goals.
-To learn more, visit our ECI Information for Health & Medical Professionals webpage.
+Read about ECI Information for Health and Medical Professionals.

 Coaching and Telehealth

 ECI services can be provided through audio-video conferencing over a phone or computer.
 This is called telehealth, and it allows the parent or primary caregiver to:

 - Learn techniques so they can be the primary teacher for the child in building new skills to help the child develop.

 - Receive ECI services when the provider can’t come to the home.

 - Practice learning activities in a place that is comfortable for the parent or primary caregiver while the ECI provider offers suggestions, coaching and support.

 - Fewer people coming into the home, resulting in less exposure to germs.